 According to the data in the Community Dashboard, Medicaid patients in rural areas face the most significant barriers in accessing pediatric care.
 Numbers in both urban and rural regions 2013-2020 have tracked near a 40 percent increase.

 While there has been in an increase in access for both rural and urban patients, however, children with Medicaid have not seen similar gains.
 While visits for children up to 15 months with commercial coverage in rural areas increased by 77%, children with Medicaid receiving the recommended number of visits only increased by 30% from 2013 to 2020.
 In 2020, 71% of commercially covered children received six or more visits in the first three months of life compared to 60% of children in rural areas with Medicaid.
-In other words, 40% of children with Medicare living in rural areas are not receiving their recommended visits.
+In other words, 40% of children with Medicaid living in rural areas are not receiving their recommended visits.

-As with the breakouts by payer, the discrepancy for visits for older children.
+As with the breakouts by payer, the discrepancy for visits is most pronounced with older children.
 In 2020, 75% of children with commercial coverage aged 16-30 months received two visits with a PCP compared to 57% of children with Medicaid.
 And while numbers of children and adolescents receiving annual well-care visits in rural visits has remained low overall, never rising to even 50%, in 2020 – a year where patients receiving routine checks and care saw a sharp decline due to the COVID-19 pandemic – 42% of children with commercial insurance living in rural areas received an annual visit compared to just 31% among children with Medicaid.

 There are several possible reasons both well-child and child well-care visits are lower in rural areas and for children with Medicaid.
 Generally, people living in rural regions face more barriers to accessing care due to facility and provider shortages.
 It is time consuming to travel to an urban area to receive care, and it may not be feasible for some families.
 Coloradans with Medicaid who are living in rural regions also face health inequities that create bigger barriers to accessing care.
 Low income, lack of work time to take family to a doctor, language barriers, transportation issues, cultural concerns, and more can all impact the ability to access care, especially for parents and guardians whose children appear to be healthy and a well check doesn’t seem urgent or necessary.